frederic-perez/AmE-dictionary/data/idioms.md

 __be put behind bars__ To be arrested and held in prison; to be sentenced to serve time in prison. _Sir, I’m afraid your son has been put behind bars on a charge of drunk driving._
 __be put in (one’s) place__ To be humbled or have one’s dignity lowered (by someone); to be made aware that one is not as important, respected, influential, etc., as one thinks. _John was really put in his place by the teacher, who scolded him so harshly that he burst into tears._
 __be put out of business__ To be caused or forced to cease carrying on commercial trading or transactions. _Our bookstore has been a part of the neighborhood for nearly 50 years, but we’re being put out of business by these new electronic books that you can download._
+__be running on fumes__ To be continuing to operate with no or very little enthusiasm, energy, or resources left. _I’ve been painting the house for four hours every night after work, and I am seriously running on fumes at this point._ _We were running on fumes by the time our team made it to the championship round._
 __be shown the ropes__ To be taught how to do or perform a job, task, or activity; to have explained or demonstrated how something is done.
 __be sitting pretty__ To be in an ideal living situation (typically because one is financially comfortable), or in an advantageous position. _With all the money you inherited from Aunt Myrtle, you’ll be sitting pretty for the rest of your life._
 __be square (with one)__ To no longer be in dispute or disagreement with one; to not be indebted to one anymore. _Look, if you just help me get this job, we’ll be square._